pierrepeterlongo/back_to_sequences/README.md

 Non presented results on a macbook pro Apple M2 Pro, 32Go RAM, are almost identical.

 * Indexed: one million kmers of length 31 (takes 2s).
 The index size is 29MB.
+Used 32 threads
 * Queried: from 1 to 100 million reads, each of average length 350
   * Filtering time corresponds to the `query_sequences` subcommand.
+Used 32 threads
-  * Exact_count Time corresponds to the `exact_count` sub command
+  * Exact_count Time corresponds to the `exact_count` sub command Use 1 thread (Parellization of this step is not implemented yet)
 * `Nb filtered reads` are the number of reads containaing at least one kmer after the filtering step.

 | Number of reads | Filtering Time | Exact_count Time | Nb filtered reads | max RAM (GB) |